 This card I made used embossing powder with stamping ink plus I used Distress Oxide ink as a watercolor.
 There is no way I could create a project like this without a heat tool.

-Hot Glue Gun (and hot glue sticks).
+Hot Glue Gun.
 You might already have one in your house.
 If so, use it.
 As you create more projects, you will see what kind of hot glue gun will be best for you.
-There is lots of variety and varying degrees of temperatures and sizes.
+There is lots of variety, and glue guns have varying degrees of temperatures and sizes.

-This mixed media album cover used accents made from hot glue shaped in silicone molds.
+This mixed media album cover used accents made from hot glue shapes made in silicone molds.
 Then, I painted over top of them.

 Heat-Resistant Craft Mat.
 Like the heat tool, a craft mat is not something you purchase again and again, so get yourself a good one and you will be very happy you did.
-I use the Ranger Heat Resistant Craft Mat.
-I bought three of them… one at a time (with store coupons).
-Then, I taped them all together and taped the whole 3-mat-set to my desk.
+I use a heat resistant craft mat.
+I bought three of them, taped them all together and then taped the whole 3-mat-set to my desk.
 You can use your hot glue gun right on the mat.
 And when I say that, I mean exactly that: like magic, you literally can squeeze hot glue directly on the surface of the mat, and it will dry and peel up with no problem and no damage to the table underneath.
 You can ink and paint right on the surface, as well, and just wipe it up with a baby wipe.
 Plus, you can even rest your hot glue gun right on the table top on top of the mat with no worries.

 1/4 cup baby powder